-This recipe is based on one that I originally had in Halifax, NS, at Cafe Chianti, in 2008, while in town for a conference.
-I happened to be there the first night and tried the lobster bisque, which took me back to the restaurant twice more during my 4 day stay.
+This recipe is based on a bisque that I originally had in Halifax, NS, at Cafe Chianti, in 2008, while in town for a conference.
+I happened to go there the first night, and tried the lobster bisque, which took me back to the restaurant twice more during my 4 day stay.

 It’s been a long time since I was there, so not sure if this is quite as good as the original, but it’s satisfying to me and regularly complimented.

-I normally make this recipe with lobster, as per the original, but on the day that photos were shot, I was using crayfish, hence “crawdads” in the title.
+I normally make this recipe with lobster as per the original, but on the day that photos were shot was using crayfish.

 - 2 tbsp Butter